 - The average kinetic energy of the gas particles depends only on the temperature of the gas.
-Time of collision is very short compared to the time between collisions.
+The time of collision is very short compared to the time between collisions.

 Thermal energy definition

-Thermal energy is the internal kinetic energy which arises due to the random motion of molecules.
+Thermal energy is the internal kinetic energy that arises due to the random motion of molecules.
 Each molecule has a different velocity (that changes after collisions) which can be described by the Maxwell-Boltzmann distribution.
-We have written more about it in our particles velocity calculator, where you can also compute the average velocity of the particles at a specific temperature.
-The total thermal energy of a gas is given by the sum of kinetic energies of all of the particles.
+We have written more about it in our particle velocity calculator, where you can also compute the average velocity of the particles at a specific temperature.
+The total thermal energy of a gas is given by the sum of the kinetic energies of all the particles.

-You should remember that it is a mistake to equate thermal energy with heat.
+It would be best if you remembered that it is a mistake to equate thermal energy with heat.
 Heat, like work, is a way to transfer energy.
-And if we want to answer the question of what is thermal energy, we can say that it is an internal property of a system.
+And if we want to answer the question of what thermal energy is, we can say that it is an internal property of a system.